kptdev/kpt/pkg/test/runner/README.md

 - `config.yaml`: This is the file which contains the configurations for the test case.
 It can have following fields:
   - `testType`: `eval` or `render`.
 It controls which `kpt fn` command will be used to run the test.
-Default: `eval`.
+Default: `render`.
   - `exitCode`: The expected exit code for the command.
 Default: 0.
   - `skip`: Runner will skip the test if `skip` is set to true.
 Default: false.
   - `sequential`: This test case should be run sequentially.
 Default: false.